crow-004/musical-chairs-game/WHITEPAPER.md

 The economic model of Musical Chairs is designed for sustainability and fairness, deliberately avoiding the pitfalls of inflationary tokenomics.

-*   **Stake:** A fixed stake of 0.002 ETH is required to participate in a game.
+*   **Stake:** **Stakes are network-specific and range from approximately $2 to $100.** This variety allows players to choose a level of competition that fits their preference.
 This amount can be adjusted by the contract owner to adapt to market conditions.
 *   **Prize Pool:** The prize pool for each game is funded *only* by the players in that specific game.
 There is no reliance on new players coming in to pay out old players.
 Winnings are derived directly from the loser's stake.
 *   **Commission:** The platform earns revenue through a small, percentage-based commission (currently 2.5%) taken from each player's stake that contributes to the total pot.
 This is a classic, sustainable business model that works even with fluctuating volume.
 *   **Revenue Distribution:** **100% of all platform revenue is reinvested directly back into the project.** This covers marketing expenses, operational costs (servers, gas fees), future security audits, and legal formalization.
 This strategy ensures that all early success directly fuels future growth.